Early life and career of Thomas Jefferson: Jeffersons of Virginia

 There is conflicting information about Jefferson's heritage (Note: According to historian Jon Meacham, Jefferson's first American ancestor immigrated to Virginia from England in 1612.
 Monticello states that a Jefferson ancestor(s) immigrated about the 1660s or 1670s.
 Family tradition was that his first American ancestor arrived in Virginia from Wales, near Snowdon mountain.
 (Peter Jefferson named some of his land along the James River 'Snowden' for this family story.)
 No records have been found, though, that state that there were Jeffersons in the Snowdonia region in the 16th and early 17th centuries.
 Other relatives were also early settlers of Virginia.
 Taylor (1965) argues that the ancestors of the Jeffersons may have been associated with the time of the Norman Conquest (1066), for "Jefferson" is derived from the Norman "Geoffrey."
-(It stands for Jeffrey's son or other similar father's name.)) and specifically the parents of Thomas' great-grandfather.
+(It stands for Jeffrey's son or other similar father's name.)) and specifically the parents of his great-grandfather.
 (Note: There are two theories in which Thomas Jefferson may be related to the Jeaffreson family from Suffolk, England.
 One theory is that Samuel Jeaffreson who became a successful businessman in the Leeward Islands was the father of Jefferson's great grandfather.
 Samuel, who was born at Pettistree, Suffolk in 1607 and he settled St. Kitts and Antigua, had a son named Thomas.
 Samuel is thought to have arrived in St. Kitts in 1624 aboard the Hopewell.
 Colonel John Jeaffreson, also from the family of Suffolk, was a merchant in London and did business with the Virginia Colony in the early 1620s.
 He built a fortune on St. Kitts before returning in the 1650s to England, where he purchased the Dullingham House estate in Cambridgeshire.
 There is some information he may have been the father of a Thomas Jefferson who lived in Nevis and Jamaica in the mid 1600s and may have then removed to Henrico County, Virginia.
 Although there is scant information to support this theory, the Virginia Jeffersons derived their coat of arms from the Jeaffresons of Dullingham House.)
 There are also unproven allegations that were made about Jefferson's heritage during an 18th-century Presidential campaign.
 (Note: In an 18th-century Presidential campaign, someone speaking against Jefferson's candidacy and in favor of that of John Adams accused Jefferson of being "half Injun, half nigger, half Frenchman" and born to a "mulatto father" or slave and "a half-breed Indian squaw", this birth to a mulatto and an Indian allegedly "well-known in the neighbourhood where he was raised" but otherwise unproven.)